The past 30 years have produced a plethora of Menendez news stories, documentaries, dramatizations, podcasts, articles, and books.

 CA v.
 Menendez (1993) — Court TV Trials on Demand (finally released in 2020)

-Hard to believe that after all these years people — many of whom hadn’t been born yet in 1993-4) are watching the whole first trial!
+It’s hard to believe that, after all these years, people — many of whom hadn’t been born yet in 1993-4 — are watching the entire first trial!